 It is interesting to read the minutes of the Special Committee which followed.
 The Special Committee appears to have been some kind of roving trouble-shooter Committee which reported direct to the Court of Common Council on other committees’ activities.

 Chamberlin Powell and Bon had done something quite clever in their 1955 report.
-They’d only been asked to report on the viability of housing in the city, not to propose anything in any great detail.
-But off their own bat, they added all sorts of suggestions on what the new development would look like and what it would contain to make it much more ‘real’.
+They’d only been asked to report on the viability of housing in the City, not to propose anything in any great detail.
+But off their own bat, they added all sorts of suggestions on what the new development would look like and what it would contain, to make it much more ‘real’.

 It was not unexpected that when the Special Committee needed to push the matter forward, they recommended instructing Chamberlin Powell and Bon to produce the next, more detailed, report for consideration.

 The Special Committee recommended the creation of a Barbican Committee, to take over the responsibility for redevelopment of the Barbican area from the Improvements and Town Planning Committee.
 Wilkins arranged to have himself appointed as chairman.
 This was a significant milestone on the road to gaining approval for the estate.
 But there were many other obstacles along the road.
 There was a proposal made – I assume to the Court of Common Council, but I’m not sure – for William Holford to be appointed in place of Chamberlin Powell and Bon.
-He was the respected co-author of the Holden Holford report which was the basis for a commercial development of the parts of the City destroyed in the war.
+He was the respected co-author of the Holden Holford report which was the basis for the commercial development of the parts of the City destroyed in the war.
 The Improvements and Town Planning Committee no doubt hoped to use him to wrest back control for a commercial development.
 That failed.

 In 1957 he went so far as to press specifically for the Chamberlin Powell and Bon scheme to be implemented: “The Minister expressed his interest in the schemes and it is his belief that the creation of a genuine residential neighbourhood in this part of London would be of the greatest value to the proper planning of the area. … He was inclined in principle to prefer the Chamberlin Powell and Bon scheme for the Barbican area, which provided more residential accommodation and seemed to him to give a greater sense of the real residential neighbourhood.”